 This twilight tour through Breckenridge’s Valley Brook Cemetery, on the National Register of Historic Places, reveals ornate, carved gravestones representing some of the town’s earliest art and written history.
 This is the only guided tour of Breckenridge’s historic cemetery.

-Tours offered summer and fall; visit the Breckenridge Heritage Alliance website for current schedule and pricing.
+Tours offered summer and fall; visit Breckenridge History for current schedule and pricing.

 Voices from the Grave Tour

 This walking tour starts at the site of the original cemetery of Breckenridge.
 Hear the history of the town’s burial grounds and also the stories of the locals that are buried here.
 Visit their places of business or homes on the way.

 Offered in summer only; Visit Breckenridge Ghost Tours’ website for current schedule and pricing.

 Over 130 years ago Preston was a bustling town of approximately 150 citizens but now only the ghostly remains of buildings reside here.
 Join a local expert on this 3-mile guided hike to learn about the history of the town and many of the rich mines that operated in the area.

 Hikes offered seasonally; visit the Breckenridge History website for current schedule and pricing.